Missouri FCCLA Scholarship Opportunities

 *Majors in elementary education, middle school education, or secondary education are not eligible.

-2023 FCS Career Clusters Scholarship Winners
+2024 FCS Career Clusters Scholarship Winner

 Outstanding FCCLA Leadership Scholarship